sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 ```

 The problem here is the interplay between an edge case (signed integer overflow) and undefined behavior.
 When the concrete type is `i2` and the values are `x = -2` and `C = 1`, `x/-C = -2/-1 = 2`, but `2` overflows a 2-bit signed integer!
 While mathematically this is also true in the source template, LLVM's language reference states that overflow in `sdiv` is undefined behavior, the same of which is not true for `sub`.
-Thus, the target template introduced undefined behavior in a case where there previously was done, so it is _not_ a refinement.
+Thus, the target template introduced undefined behavior in a case where there previously was none, so it is _not_ a refinement.

 In order to fix this bug, the LLVM developers added a precondition that `C != 1` and `C` is not a sign bit.
 In Alive, we can represent this precondition as ` ((C != 1) && !isSignBit(C))`, and the optimization verifies.